 Who to contact during your tenancy

 Property Management: 020 8878 4277

 James Anderson is here to help you through your tenancy, so please feel free to contact us at any time.
 Our local branches are open seven days a week, until 9pm weekdays and 5pm weekends to ensure that all your concerns are heard.

-In cases where Landlords instruct us to manage their properties, we are authorised to carry out work on their behalf.
-Where the landlord manages the properties themselves we will try to help as best we can but you may be directed to the landlord.
+In cases where we manage the property (as instructed by the landlord), we are authorised to carry out repair work on the landlord’s behalf and offer a 24hr emergency repairs as stated in your tenancy agreement.
+Where the landlord manages the properties themselves, we will try to help as best we can but you may be directed to the landlord.

 Three months prior to the end of your tenancy, James Anderson will contact you to discuss whether you wish to remain within the property and renew your existing contract, or if you wish to move out.
 You have about four weeks to provide us with an answer.
-If you are happy to stay then we will inform your landlord of your decision and once the new terms are agreed we will issue a new agreement (a tenancy renewal fee is requested at this point).
-On the other hand, if you wish to move out our Letting Negotiators will be able to provide you the support needed to help you find a new home and secure a new tenancy.
-Once you have made the decision to move out please inform your utility providers of the moving out date, close all your accounts and any standing orders you may have set up.
-On the day you move out you will be obliged to return all keys to your local Lettings Office and provide us with your forwarding address and contact details in order for us to arrange your deposit return.
-We will also arrange for the check out to take place with the inventory company, who will then produce a report on the condition of the property in order for the security deposit to be returned less any agreed damages.
+If you are happy to stay, then we will inform your landlord of your decision and once the new terms are agreed we will issue a new Tenancy Agreement.
+On the other hand, if you wish to move out, our Letting Negotiators will be able to provide you the support needed to help you find a new home and secure a new tenancy.
+Once you have made the decision to move out, please inform your utility providers of the moving out date and close all your accounts and any standing orders you may have set up.
+On the move out day you will be obliged to return all keys to your local lettings office and provide us with your forwarding address and contact details in order for us to arrange your deposit return.
+We will also arrange for the check-out inventory, with an independent inventory company who will produce a report on the condition of the property in order for the security deposit to be returned less any agreed damages.